Jane Simpson

 - Mary-Anne Lumley, Liturgist and teacher, Perth

-Shaking the Apple Tree – Launch reading by Jane Simpson
+Shaking the Apple Tree – readings by Jane Simpson

 The Farewelling of a Home